-So I got to where they were and made my expert analysis of the situation and called for an ambulance forthwith, which promptly arrived, staffed with people I recognized but didn’t really know — when I exercise in the weight room in the loft that overlooks the apparatus bay at the Tisbury Emergency Services building I often see EMTs below, whether going on a call or cross-checking the ambulances during a change of shift, or merely hanging out —
+So I got to where they were and made my expert analysis of the situation and called for an ambulance forthwith, which promptly arrived, staffed with people I recognized but didn’t really know: when I exercise in the weight room in the loft that overlooks the apparatus bay at the Tisbury Emergency Services building I often see EMTs below, whether going on a call or cross-checking the ambulances during a change of shift, or merely hanging out.
+I recognize them, we say hello to each other, but I don’t really know them.

-Oh yeah, one of the young EMTs said.
+Oh yeah, one of the young EMTs said, as she was gathering info and noticed my TFD t-shirt.
 I knew I recognized you from somewhere.
 You work out upstairs.
 You’re a firefighter.
 Replied I, I used to be — and they rigged Betty up with an IV and gave her some pain medication & drove her to Martha’s Vineyard Hospital where inconclusive X-rays were taken followed by a CT scan which conclusively showed a broken hip, and, long story medium-short, 5 hours after the assault she was on a helicopter to Brigham & Women’s Hospital in Boston, and I was in our car on the ferry, having taken twenty minutes to pack a few things and assemble some cash.

 Nor was this Betty’s first flight on a flying ambulance from Martha’s Vineyard to Boston: on the day we learned that Tr**p had been elected President, Betty had suffered a massive pulmonary embolism, and, thank Fred, she had collapsed in a public place where some citizens had seen her, and called 911.
 On that occasion also I had followed by automobile on ferry and highway, after gathering some necessities, including cash.

-Thursday morning Betty was cleared to be transferred to Spaulding Rehabilitation Hospital on Cape Cod, a place with which I’m well familiar, and I headed for home, with a reservation on the 1:15 ferry out of Woods Hole.
+Thursday morning, a few days after her surgery, Betty was cleared to be transferred by ambulance to Spaulding Rehabilitation Hospital on Cape Cod, a place with which I’m well familiar.
+As Betty headed for Spaulding I headed for home, with a reservation on the 1:15 ferry out of Woods Hole.

 I drove onto the boat for the 45 minute ride to the Vineyard, put the seat back, pulled the brim of my cap down over my face & closed my eyes, composing a Sundman figures it out! post in my head.
+It had been an exhausting and worry-filled few days and I was looking forward to getting back home, being in my own house, sleeping in my own bed instead of on my friend Gary’s couch.
 I had just dozed off when my cell buzzed.

 All of your attention are belong to us

 Seems that my 40 year old son Jake had just had a very nasty seizure and was being taken to Martha’s Vineyard Hospital.
 (I am Jakob’s health care proxy and chief advocate.)
 I arrived at the hospital only a few minutes after the ambulance did, and when I was allowed to go into the E.R.
-I found Jake in Room 5, same room in which Betty and I had hung out a few days earlier while waiting for remote radiologists to read the images of her poor hip.
+I found Jake in Room 5, same room in which Betty and I had hung out a few days earlier while waiting for remote radiologists to read the images of her poor hip, after which reading a helicopter was called for.
 Jakob was in a postictal haze but already coming around.

-In general, they are brought on by one of four things:
+In general, Jakob’s seizures are caused by one of four things:

 medications being out of whack;